isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The RVHS Chinese Orchestra was the first cultural group to perform at
+<p>The RV Chinese Orchestra was the first cultural group to perform at the
-the Esplanade-Theatres-by-the-Bay.
+Esplanade-Theatres-by-the-Bay.
 This was another fund-raising effort by the School.
 Both events were well supported by the School Advisory Committee, RVHS Alumni and the Parent-Teacher Association.
 <br>
 <br>On 26 March, MOE announced school closure due to outbreak of SARS.
 This